The case against liquefied methane gas exports

 Frontline communities from Texas and Louisiana stand outside FERC to push against the spread of oil and liquified methane gas (LNG) facilities on Thursday, May 18th, 2023 in Washington.
 Photo: Joy Asico/AP Images for Movement Catalyst

-What are real clean energy alternatives to LNG exports?
+What are clean energy alternatives to LNG and how are Oxfam supporters pushing for change?

 The way forward is clear: we need to decisively break away from fossil fuel infrastructure, including LNG terminals, and embrace clean energy alternatives like wind and solar.